ABOUT THE ARCHITECTS

 Reed Hilderbrand Landscape Architecture was selected to work on the Clark’s expansion because of their deep understanding of New England’s natural environments and cultural life.
 The firm’s experience with the rural landscape of the Berkshires is reflected in such projects as Bard College at Simon’s Rock in Great Barrington, Massachusetts, and the Austen Riggs Center in Stockbridge, Massachusetts, as well as residential work in the region.
 The firm has consistently emphasized the area’s scenic character and is familiar with the variety of ponds, trails, meadows, and scenic vistas found on the grounds of the Clark.

 The firm’s work extends to numerous other museums and cultural institutions throughout the United States, including the Taft Museum of Art in Cincinnati, Ohio; the Phoenix Art Museum in Phoenix, Arizona; the Parrish Art Museum in Water Mill, New York; and contemporary burial sites for the historic Mount Auburn Cemetery in Cambridge, Massachusetts.

-Gary Hilderbrand, lead principal for the Clark project, is currently adjunct professor of landscape architecture at the Harvard University Graduate School of Design, where he has taught since 1990.
+Gary Hilderbrand, lead principal for the Clark project, is the chair of the Department of Landscape Architecture at Harvard University, where he serves as the Peter Louis Hornbeck Professor-in-Practice, and has taught there since 1990.
 He received a master’s degree in landscape architecture with distinction from Harvard University in 1985.
 Widely published in the field, Hilderbrand is the recipient of Harvard’s Charles Eliot Traveling Fellowship and the Rome Prize Fellowship from the American Academy in Rome; he also is a fellow of the American Society of Landscape Architects.

 DANIEL DEVERELL PERRY